 Thinking Alert 1: Think about your own day-to-day experiences.
 Think about what happens when you go ‘online’ to find a product or service, or indeed to research something you need.

 Thinking Alert 2: Think about your experiences of walking into a shop, a ticket office, a supermarket, a café, a bar.
 Think about all the messages you see and receive from businesses and brands on a daily basis.
 There’s a lot right?
 And as consumers we are bombarded with messages – we experience ‘service’ at many levels.

 Thinking Alert 3: More thinking now please…Think about a recent purchase – think about the service experience – how was if for you?
 Good, bad, forgettable or WOW?

 Good feelings, bad feelings?
 Did you talk to others about your experience – sharing the love – or sharing your frustrations?

-In a world where consumers have so much choice at their fingertips – and there are so many people vying for their attention – organisations are doing everything they can to stand out from the crowd.
+In a world where consumers have so much choice at their fingertips – and there are so many people vying for their attention – organizations are starting to use digital transformation to stand out from the crowd.